South Wigston: Transport

-Arriva Midlands provide the local bus services around the South Wigston area.
+Arriva Midlands provide services 44/44S, 47/48, 85 and 87 around the South Wigston area connecting it to Countesthorpe, Blaby, Wigston, Saffron Lane, Eyres Monsell, Fosse Park, Aylestone, Clarendon Park, Leicester Royal Infirmary and Leicester City Centre.

+Centrebus also operate service LC17 from Wigston Magna to Thorpe Astley & Meridian Leisure Park via Little Glen Road, Gilmorton estate and Fosse Park.

 Arriva and their predecessors Midland Red were based at a depot on Station Street but Arriva announced during August 2021, they would be vacating the site with operations moving to Thurmaston depot.
-All operations were transferred to Thurmaston depot in October 2021.
+All operations were transferred to Thurmaston depot in October 2021 with National Express Transport Solutions taking over the depot site in 2023.